tomheston/fragility-metrics/FRAGILITY_METRICS.md

 | Flippable by a few outcome changes or dropouts?                               | ?               | **Yes** — fr quantifies the fragility of the p-value  |
 | Real separation from zero, or just lucky sampling noise that barely hit p<0.05? | ?               | **Yes** — nb quantifies distance from the neutrality boundary |

 Only when **all three dimensions align strongly** (low p + high fr + high nb) do we have truly compelling, replication-ready evidence that an intervention works.

+### Definitions
+**Significance (p-value)**: the p-value quantifies compatibility of the observed data with the null hypothesis (no effect).
+Lower p-values indicate stronger evidence against the null hypothesis.
+Conventional threshold: p < 0.05 for "statistically significant."

+**Fragility (fr)**: the fragility summary statistic, fr, measures the stability of the significance classification. fr ∈ [0,1]. **A high fr indicates stability**, i.e., it takes a significant shift in outcomes to flip significance. **A low fr indicates fragility**, i.e., it takes only a slight change in outcomes to flip significance.
+Fragility quantifies the minimal perturbation to the data required to reverse the p-value decision.

+**Robustness (nb)**: The robustness summary statistic, nb, measures how far from neutral the experimental result is, accounting for uncertainty. nb ∈ [0,1] where high nb = far from neutrality and low nb = near neutrality.
+Robustness (nb) translates to *"strength of evidence for non-zero effect"* but not effect size. **A high nb** indicates strong evidence that an effect exists, while **a low nb** suggests that little or no effect exists.

+**Effect size**: the magnitude of the observed effect in original units (e.g., mean difference in mmHg, risk ratio) or standardized units (e.g., Cohen's d, odds ratio).
+Effect size quantifies "how large is the difference?" independent of statistical significance or sampling uncertainty.
+The p-fr-nb triplet determines whether benefits or harms are real, stable, and replicable.
+Effect size quantifies *"how much better,"* while p-fr-nb determines *"should I believe it."* Clinical decisions require both.

 ### The Three Statistical Dimensions
 #### Statistical Significance (p)